 - Step 2Set Output Format for Virtual DJ

-To make Spotify songs compatible with Virtual DJ, click the "Menu" icon at the top right corner and choose "Preferences" > "Convert".
-In the pop-up settings window, set the output format to MP3, M4A, AAC, or WAV.
+To make Spotify songs compatible with Virtual DJ, click the "Menu" icon at the top right corner and choose "Preferences" > "Conversion".
+In the pop-up settings window, set the output format to MP3, M4A, FLAC, or WAV.
 For the best performance in Virtual DJ, MP3 is recommended.
 You can also adjust the bit rate to 320 kbps, and customize other settings like sample rate, channel, and output folder if needed.

 - Step 3Download and Convert Spotify Music for Virtual DJ